anonfaded/Fadify/README.md

 # Fadify

-Fadify is a Firefox extension that adds **live theme customization** to ChatGPT.
+Fadify is a Firefox extension that adds **live theme customization** to ChatGPT (and more sites soon).
-It’s built with an object-oriented, containerized design — each supported website will live in its own folder for styling, so adding more websites later won’t clutter the codebase.
+Each supported destination lives inside its own **lab** folder, keeping styles and scripts modular so adding the next website stays tidy.

 ---

 ## Features
 - 🎨 Live theme switching (applies instantly, no page reload required)
-- 🗂 Containerized design (each website has its own folder and logic)
+- 🧪 Lab-based architecture (each website has its own folder and logic)
-- 🔮 Currently supports **ChatGPT** (more websites planned)
+- 🔮 Currently supports **ChatGPT** (more labs planned)
 - ⚡ Simple popup UI to select themes
 - 🌙 **4 Themes Available**: Default, Dark, Aqua, and **Faded Night** (pitch black)